-Retiree Health Benefits Trust - A single employer contributory fund established to address the rising cost of life insurance and medical benefits from future retirees and beneficiaries.
+Retiree Health Benefits Trust - A single employer contributory fund established to address the rising cost of life insurance and medical benefits for future retirees and beneficiaries.
 Through a trust vehicle, annual contributions by WSSC are set aside and actively invested.
 Over time, funding would be sufficient to pay for future retiree health benefits, as well as any accrued interest on unfunded liability.
+COMPARATIVE EXPENDITURES BY ORGANIZATIONAL UNIT - ALL OPERATING AND CAPITAL FUNDS